pouchdb/pouchdb-server/README.md

 Usage: pouchdb-server [options]

 Options:
    -p, --port             Port on which to run the server.
 (Defaults to
                           /_config/httpd/port which defaults to 5984).
    -d, --dir              Where to store database files.
 (Defaults to
                           /_config/couchdb/database_dir which defaults to the
                           current directory).
    -c, --config           The location of the configuration file that backs
                           /_config.
 (Defaults to ./config.json).
    -o, --host             The address to bind the server to.
 (Defaults to
-                     /_config/httpd/bind_address which defaults to 127.0.0.1).
+                          /_config/httpd/bind_address which defaults to
+                          127.0.0.1).
-   -m, --in-memory   Use a pure in-memory database which will be deleted upon
+   -m, --in-memory        Use a pure in-memory database which will be deleted
-                     restart.
-(Defaults to /_config/pouchdb_server/in_memory
+                          upon restart.
+(Defaults to
+                          /_config/pouchdb_server/in_memory which defaults to
+                          false).
+   -r, --proxy            Proxy requests to the specified host.
+Include a
+                          trailing '/'.
+(Defaults to
+                          /_config/pouchdb_server/proxy which defaults to
+                          undefined).
+   -n, --no-stdout-logs   Stops the log file from also being written to stdout.
+                          (Defaults to /_config/pouchdb_server/no-stdout-logs
                           which defaults to false).
-   -r, --proxy       Proxy requests to the specified host.
-Include a trailing
-                     '/'.
-(Defaults to /_config/pouchdb_server/proxy which
-                     defaults to undefined).
    --no-color             Disable coloring of logging output.
    --level-backend        Advanced - Alternate LevelDOWN backend (e.g. memdown,
                           riakdown, redisdown).
 Note that you'll need to manually npm install it first.
+(Defaults to /_config/pouchdb_server/level_backend which defaults
+                          to undefined).
+   --level-prefix         Advanced - Prefix to use for all database names,
+                          useful for URLs in alternate backends, e.g. riak://localhost:8087/ for riakdown.
 (Defaults to
-                     /_config/pouchdb_server/level_backend which defaults to
-                     undefined).
-   --level-prefix    Advanced - Prefix to use for all database names, useful
-                     for URLs in alternate backends, e.g.
-                     riak://localhost:8087/ for riakdown.
-(Defaults to
-                     /_config/pouchdb_server/level_prefix which defaults to
+                          /_config/pouchdb_server/level_prefix which defaults
-                     undefined).
+                          to undefined).

 Examples:

   pouchdb-server --level-backend riakdown --level-prefix riak://localhost:8087 Starts up a pouchdb-server that talks to Riak.
+  Requires: npm install riakdown

-  pouchdb-server --level-backend redis
+  pouchdb-server --level-backend redisdown
-  Starts up a pouchdb-server that talks to Redis, on localhost:6379
+  Starts up a pouchdb-server that talks to Redis, on localhost:6379.
+  Requires: npm install redisdown

-  pouchdb-server --level-backend sqldown --level-prefix /tmp/ Starts up a pouchdb-server that uses SQLite, with db files stored in /tmp/
+  pouchdb-server --level-backend sqldown --level-prefix /tmp/ Starts up a pouchdb-server using SQLite, with files stored in /tmp/.
+  Requires: npm install sqldown sqlite3
 ```

 A simple example might be,